OVERVIEW

 SCOPE OF WORK

-The objective of this project is to not only quantify the Society’s current carbon footprint, but to shape a long-term vision and strategy with current actionable steps to reduce environmental impact and combat climate change.
-This climate action strategy is to be in step with plans completed by the Municipality of
+The objective of this project was not only to quantify our current carbon footprint, but to shape a long-term vision and strategy with actionable steps to reduce environmental impact and climate change.
+This climate action strategy is in step with plans completed by the Municipality of Cambridge Bay and the Inuit Tapiritk Kanatami (ITK) and interwoven with PI/KHS' strategic priorities (as set out in our 2019-2024 Strategic Plan).

-Task 1 – Background document review including information and research and assessment of applicable arctic and Indigenous climate mitigation plans.
+Step 1 – Background document review including information and research and assessment of applicable arctic and Indigenous climate mitigation plans.

-Task 2 – Energy data collection and assessment for both the existing facility and PI/KHS programs.
+Step 2 – Energy data collection and assessment for both the existing facility and PI/KHS programs.

-Task 3 – Interviews with staff, directors and the lead of the Green Technology Feasibility Study.
+Step 3 – Interviews with staff, directors and the lead of the Green Technology Feasibility Study.

-Task 4 – Development of the Climate Action Strategy.
+Step 4 – Development of the Climate Action Strategy.

 -

-Assess existing constraints to our organizational energy efficiency (energy infrastructure, shipping requirements, etc.) at a territorial and municipal level.
+Assessing existing constraints to our organizational energy efficiency (energy infrastructure, shipping requirements, etc.) at a territorial and municipal level.

 -

-Review current territorial/municipal initiatives to reduce energy consumption.
+Reviewing current territorial/municipal initiatives to reduce energy consumption.

 -

-Review existing and updated municipal strategies/policies to lessen energy use and environmental impact, and assess potential impact on our organization.
+Reviewing existing and updated municipal strategies/policies to lessen energy use and environmental impact, and assess potential impact on our organization.

 -